hdShang/arxiv-daily/docs/cs-RO/2025-11-06/papers/251104199v1-graspview-active-perception-scoring-and-best-view-optimization-for-r.md

 ---
 layout: default
-title: GraspView: Active Perception Scoring and Best-View Optimization for Robotic Grasping in Cluttered Environments
+title: "GraspView: Active Perception Scoring and Best-View Optimization for Robotic Grasping in Cluttered Environments"
 ---

 # GraspView: Active Perception Scoring and Best-View Optimization for Robotic Grasping in Cluttered Environments